 - Handle outstanding administrative issues like contract amendments

-- Consolidate project’s deliverables and reports and maintain Quality Assurance including submission to the EC
+- Consolidate the project’s deliverables and reports, and maintain quality assurance including submission to the EC

-More important points to keep in mind for Horizon Europe project coordinator
+More important points to keep in mind for the Horizon Europe project coordinator

-While many coordinators coming from the academia choose to focus their attention on implementing their scientific tasks, the ongoing management of administrative and financial issues of the project are at risk of being neglected or minimised.
-In some cases this can go as far as affecting smooth execution.
-This dimension is evident also in the case of industrial coordinators, often new to Horizon Europe, or with little experience in coordinating Horizon Europe projects.
+While many coordinators coming from academia choose to focus their attention on implementing their scientific tasks, the ongoing management of administrative and financial issues of the project are at risk of being neglected or minimised.
+In some cases, this can go as far as affecting the smooth execution of the project.
+This dimension is also evident in the case of industrial coordinators, often new to Horizon Europe, or with little experience in coordinating Horizon Europe projects.

 In order to achieve the planned goals – the attention, cooperation and contribution of all involved partners is essential.
-This means that the coordinator must be active constantly, and keep a fluent and open communication channel between all parties while closely monitoring the project’s progress in order to ensure its smooth implementation.
+This means that the coordinator must be constantly active, and keep an ongoing and open communication channel between all parties while closely monitoring the project’s progress in order to ensure its smooth implementation.

 Having said that, it is made clear that appointing a project coordinator requires well thought strategic planning, in order to maximise the project’s resources, both of time and money.
 The coordinator has many roles, on top of being the executive administrative and financial manager.
 Researchers or scientists interested in scientific leadership, without having to deal with the administrative aspects of the coordination, can opt for having a professional coordinator on board.
 Read more on this topic in the “Horizon Europe Coordination dilemma” article.